appdotnet/api-spec/resources/subscriptions.md

 # Subscriptions

+**NOT YET IMPLEMENTED** - still seeking comment on these from developers.

 ## General Information

 App.net allows Apps to subscribe to updates when data changes in our system.
 When an event that you've subscribed to happens, we'll